When Your Dreams Begin To Haunt You…

 I have wanted to be an Olympian since I was 12 years old.
-Initially I thought it would be in mogul skiing, but when I found a halfpipe in 2002, I found my calling.
+Initially I thought it would be in mogul skiing, but when I found a halfpipe in 2002, I found my true calling.
 At the time there were no Olympic Games for halfpipe skiing.
 It was so impractical to become an Olympic Halfpipe Skier that it made the dream easier to have.
 In essence, I couldn’t be accountable for “failing” to go to the Olympics, if there were no Olympics.
-There were many obstacles external to me and my skiing that could make this dream impossible.
-So, I maintained this dream for a very long time; I focused on all of the other contests that I participated in as potential stepping-stones for what I ultimately wanted to achieve, all the while I was softly focused beyond those goals.
+There were so many external obstacles that could make this dream impossible.
+So, I focused on all the other contests as potential stepping-stones for what I ultimately wanted to achieve.
+All the while, I was softly focused beyond those goals.
 It was like Les Brown says, “shoot for the moon, even if you miss, you’ll land amongst the stars.”

-Having the Olympic dream as my larger goal, made all the smaller goals easier to achieve: they never overwhelmed me, because they paled in comparison to what I was really trying to accomplish.
-But now this is it, we are getting down to the wire, there is a clearly defined timeline of when I need to be performing at my best, and my best suddenly needs to be better than a lot of other amazing skiers.
+Having the Olympic dream as my larger goal, made all the smaller goals easier to achieve.
+They never overwhelmed me, because they paled in comparison to what I was really trying to accomplish.
+But now this is it.
+We are getting down to the wire.
+There is a clearly defined timeline of when I need to be performing at my best, and my best suddenly needs to be better than a lot of other amazing skiers.
 What is bigger than the Olympics?
 How can I reach the mindset that I had when I was younger with this one last dream of mine?
 Perhaps I need to dream bigger, not just dream of being an Olympian, but reinstate my dream of being an Olympic Gold Medalist.
 To do that, being an Olympian will have to happen, so I will begin to see myself as an Olympian, before I even get there.

-If I never dreamed of being an Olympian I don’t think I would be able to say that I am X-Games Gold Medalist or an AFP World Champion.
-It was the bravery, the courage to look beyond what was right in front of me that carried me so far.
-It’s like climbing a ladder, as long as you are looking at the rung that is directly in front of you, it’s not overwhelming, but as soon as you look behind you and realize how far you’ve come, how high you’ve climbed, the thought of falling becomes very scary.
-The closer I find myself inching toward my Olympic dream, the closer I get, the deeper the cut will be if I don’t make it.
-There is a lot further to fall now than when I began this journey as a wide-eyed, naïve teenager.
+If I never dreamed of being an Olympian I don’t think I would be able to say that I am X-Games Gold Medalist or a World Champion.
+It was the courage to look beyond what was directly in front of me that carried me so far.
+It’s like climbing a ladder.
+If you’re only looking at the rung directly in front of you, it’s not overwhelming, but as soon as you look behind you and realize how far you’ve come, how high you’ve climbed, the thought of falling becomes very scary.
+The closer I inch toward my Olympic dream, the closer I get, the deeper the wound will be if I don’t make it.
+There is much further to fall now than when I began this journey as a wide-eyed, naïve teenager.